outaagunga/documentation/strategy-forex.md

    * Candle closes at, slightly above, or in close proximity to the Upper Bollinger Band SD1, while maintaining directional pressure
    * Price continues to “hug” the Upper Band
+   * “Hugging” means price remains within X% or X×ATR of the SD1 band

 4. **Momentum Confirmation**

    * Price is above the 20-period EMA (Middle Band)